wigglytuff-tu/LLM_Entity_Parser/README.md

 5. Run the script, to process data with Mistral LLL and return the answer:

-`python main.py "retrieve invoice number value"`
+`python main.py "{Enter your Query Here}"`

 ## Future Improvements
 1. Finally converting response to csv after data sanitization check
 2. Improving runtime efficiency, better to adapt for gpu
 3. Experiment with better LLM Models.
+4. Add support for different modalities other than pdf.